RainesArt/MyPortfolioSite/README.md

   - [Python Projects](#python-projects)
   - [C++ Projects](#c-projects)
   - [Rust Experiments](#rust-experiments)

 ---
 ## About Me
-Hey!
+<p>Hey!
 I’m Arthur.
 I’m a Liberian American, former (and recovering) Kentuckian, and current Illinoisian.
 I’m a proud Dartmouth College graduate, where I earned my economics degree with high honors and minored in public policy.
 I've worked in education, finance, and public policy.
-I am driven by a desire to make systems work better for people.
+I am driven by a desire to make systems work better for people.</p>

 ---
 ## Technologies & Tools
 - Programming Languages